Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 Conclusions:

-1. At home, you can make a simple microscope from improvised means.
+1. You can make a simple microscope at home using available materials.

 2. I learned what a microscope is made of.

-3. Creating your own thing is very interesting, especially since the microscope is an interesting thing.
+3. Creating your own thing is very interesting, especially since a microscope is an interesting thing.

-We plan to use photographs to present the results of the study.
+We plan to use photographs to present the research results.

 Work plan